carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_change_policy_enforcement_mode.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Retrieve a policy selfLink using the policy name, as shown on other
-examples in this chapter. ### Description Describes how you use the REST
+Retrieve a policy selfLink using the policy name, as shown on other examples in this chapter.
-API to view and change the policy enforcement mode.
-1. Perform a GET
+Description describes how you use the REST API to view and change the policy enforcement mode.

-operation on the policy selfLink 1.
-Perform a PATCH operation on the
+1. Perform a GET operation on the policy selfLink 1.
+Perform a PATCH operation on the policy selfLink.
-policy selfLink.

 Description:
 ~~~~~~~~~~~~

-The following extended example shows each of these REST API actions. ### Example #### 1.
+The following extended example shows each of these REST API actions.

+Step 1
 Perform a GET operation on the policy selfLink.
 Perform a GET operation on the policy selfLink, selecting only the 'enforcementMode' field to be retrieved.

 ::